Engrade

 Engrade was an educational technology company that provides online learning management system and educational assessment products to K-12 school districts.
 Engrade was founded in 2003 and later acquired by McGraw-Hill Education in January 2014.
 As of March 2015, Engrade ranks in the top 5,000 US websites.
 The service was discontinued on June 30, 2019.

-Company history
+History

 Engrade was founded by Bri Holt as a high school student in 2003.
 The company later received 2 rounds of venture capital funding totaling $8 million from Javelin Venture Partners, Rethink Education, Kapor Capital, New Schools Venture Fund, and Samsung Venture Investment Corp.
 The company grew to a reported 4.5 million users before being acquired by McGraw-Hill Education in January 2014.

 Products

 Engrade divides its education products into four groups: